What Was The Focus Of Renaissance Art?

 In particular, Judas clutched the purse with the coins he received because of the betrayal of Jesus.
 The bag symbolizes the coins Judas received betraying Jesus.

-At the same time with The Last Supper painting by Leonardo da Vinci was a master and used the light to get his point across.
-In this painting, the light of the window shine’s behind Christ’s head.
+At the same time, The Last Supper painting by Leonardo da Vinci was a master and used the light to get his point across.
+In this painting, the window’s light shines behind Christ’s head.

-Leonardo da Vinci did not show Christ with a crown or halo on his head and instead portrayed him as a human being.
-Showing Christ as a human being was very different from many other paintings of the day where Christ would have a halo on his head and not be shown as a human being.
+Leonardo da Vinci did not show Christ with a crown or halo on his head and instead portrayed him as human.
+Showing Christ as a human being was very different from many other paintings of the day, where Christ would have a halo on his head and not be shown as a human being.

 Renaissance Art And Greek And Roman Classics

-Renaissance art was heavily influenced by classical art, especially Greek and Rome.
-With the Renaissance artist, you can see their inspiration from Greek and Roman sculpture, painting, and decorative art.
+Classical art heavily influenced Renaissance art, especially in Greece and Rome.
+With the Renaissance artists, you can see their inspiration from Greek and Roman sculpture, painting, and decorative art.

 Perhaps no other piece of Renaissance culture shows this more than David by Michelangelo.
 This sculpture is considered to be a masterpiece of the Renaissance era.